Today is the feast of Saint Veronica. Ora pro nobis.

 of Our lord Jesus Christ, through the same Christ our Lord,

-Image: The shrine to Saint Veronica in Basilica di San Pietro, Vatican City.
+Image: Crop of The shrine to Saint Veronica in Basilica di San Pietro, Vatican City.
 (4)